ericmjl/stats-agents/docs/blog.md

 As Zhang et al. note, "the induced prior density for W = R²/(1-R²) is a Beta Prime distribution ... denoted as BP(a,b)," giving us intuitive control over model fit through the familiar Beta hyperparameters.

-### Allocating Explained Variance: The Dirichlet Decomposition
+### Allocating explained variance: the Dirichlet decomposition

 But here's where R2D2 gets clever.
 Instead of requiring the modeler to manually specify variance parameters for each predictor's prior, it uses a **Dirichlet decomposition** to automatically allocate the total explained variance W across predictors: